Is It ADHD or a Vision Problem?

 The study1 suggested that, like ADHD, problems with vision make it hard for children to finish schoolwork in a timely fashion or to pay attention.
 Some researchers think that vision problems affect children’s “executive function” — the higher-order cognitive processes used to plan, pay attention, and organize time and space.

 When we read, our eyes converge to focus at the same point on the page.
 If our eyes are not working properly, we lose focus and forget material we just read.
 Words seem blurry.
 Due to eyestrain from vision problems, children dislike reading.
 They become agitated or fidget when asked to read.
 Many act out in the classroom or during homework time.
-Their frustration can actually lead to anxiety and depression.
+Their frustration can actually lead to anxiety and mood disorders.

 Most schools and pediatricians do visual screening.
 The children read letters or symbols on a Snellen chart.
 If a deficit is detected, prescription eyeglasses are usually ordered.
 However, functional vision depends on more than visual acuity.
 Our eyes have to work together to fixate on a stationary object, track a moving object, or scan to find an object in the environment.